Nick Solak

-Nicholas Blake Solak (born January 11, 1995) is an American professional baseball second baseman and outfielder for the Cincinnati Reds of Major League Baseball (MLB).
-He has previously played in MLB for the Texas Rangers.
-Solak attended Naperville North High School in Naperville, Illinois, and the University of Louisville in Louisville, Kentucky.
+Nicholas Blake Solak (born January 11, 1995) is an American professional baseball second baseman and outfielder who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Texas Rangers, Atlanta Braves, and Detroit Tigers.
+Solak played college baseball for the Louisville Cardinals.

 The New York Yankees drafted Solak in the second round of the 2016 MLB draft.
 After playing in several minor-league teams in the Yankees farm system, Solak was traded to the Tampa Bay Rays in 2018 in a three-team trade, during which he played for the Double-A Montgomery Biscuits and, in 2019, the Triple-A Durham Bulls.
 On July 13, 2019, the Texas Rangers acquired Solak, and he was assigned to the Triple-A Nashville Sounds.

 Solak made his major-league debut for the Rangers on August 20, 2019, and was voted the team's Rookie of the Year that season.
 Solak remained with the team until July 23, 2021, when he was sent down to the Triple-A Round Rock Express.
 He returned to the Rangers on August 20, 2021, and stayed with the team until May 19, 2022, when he was once again optioned to Round Rock.

 Early and personal life

 Solak was born on January 11, 1995, in Woodridge, Illinois.
 He has a sister named Alexis.
 His father Mark worked for Motorola for 30 years, while his mother Roseann (née Pawlak) has a background in community health and substance abuse prevention.
 He was named after Nick's Sports Page, a sports bar in Dolton, Illinois, where his parents had first met during an event featuring Carlton Fisk.
 Nick played the saxophone in elementary and junior high school band, and he resumed playing it after his father had the old saxophone refurbished.

 Growing up outside of Chicago, Solak was a childhood fan of the Chicago White Sox, and his favorite childhood baseball players were Scott Podsednik, Paul Konerko, and Mark Buehrle.
 Solak played three seasons with the baseball team at Naperville North High School in Naperville, Illinois, where he played as a middle infielder.
 He batted .442 with 27 runs batted in (RBI) as a junior in 2012.
 As a senior in 2013, he had a .340 batting average.
 However, only the Pittsburgh Pirates sent him a questionnaire before the 2013 Major League Baseball draft.

 Solak married his girlfriend, Roxanne McVey, on November 20, 2021.
 Solak and McVey met during their attendance at the University of Louisville, where McVey played volleyball, with Solak proposing to her in 2019 at the bar where they first met.
+Their daughter was born in December 2023.

+Solak was featured in a 2022 episode of Bar Rescue.